 - Keep rooms clean and clutter-free.
 This should almost go without saying, but messiness is utterly antithetical to minimalism.

-- Keep surfaces free from all items except those you absolutely need to easily access in your day-to-day tasks.
+- Keep surfaces free from all items except those you need to easily access in your day-to-day tasks.
 Use tidy, smart storage to conceal other items.

 - Embrace blank spaces.
-Every inch of wall doesn’t need to be covered with art and knickknacks.
+Every inch of the wall doesn’t need to be covered with art and knickknacks.
 Appreciate the balance between spaces and the objects contained in them.

 - Keep decoration and accent pieces minimal, but strive for impactful items, such as a large painting that you love looking at or a high-end mid-century modern chair.